koboldpress/black-flag-docs/documentation/roll-formulas.md

 - `@prof` - Proficiency for the item
 - `@scaling` - Scaling value (starts at `1` for base usage)
 - `@scaling.increase` - Number of scaling steps above baseline (starts at `0` for base usage)
+- `@spellcasting.dc` - Spellcasting DC of class that granted the spell if used on a spell, otherwise highest DC